Best sellers

 Single herbal tincture made with dried flower of Hibiscus sabdariffa (Hibiscus).

-The Hibiscus (Hibiscus sabdariffa) is traditionally used in hot and cold drinks, as a flavoring and coloring agent in the food industry, and as a herbal remedy for its ability to reduce fatigue and promote cardiovascular health.
+Hibiscus (Hibiscus sabdariffa), also known as roselle, is used worldwide in both hot and cold beverages and as a natural flavoring and coloring agent in the food industry.
+The plant is especially prized for its fresh, tart flavor and striking deep red color.

 €9.95